GilTRipper/create-rn-app/DEVELOPMENT.md

 # Development Guide

-Complete guide for developing and testing the `create-react-native-app` CLI tool.
+Complete guide for developing and testing the `create-rn-app` CLI tool.

 ## Table of Contents